LightJack05/Pyrux/Pages/DocsPages/MarkDown/Python.md

 While loops are similar to if statements, but they execute their contents as long as the condition is True:

 ```
-while ScrewThere():
+while ChipThere():
-    TakeScrew()
+    TakeChip()
 ```

-The robot will take all screws from the tile it is on.
+The robot will take all chips from the tile it is on.

 ### For loops
 A for loop can be used in multiple ways, but we will focus on running it's contents a certain number of times: